ssande7/pytf-web/README.md

 number of workers connected via web sockets.

 ### Server
-Currently, the server runs on port 8080, and expects to be behind something like nginx.
+By default, the server runs on port 8080, and expects to be behind something like nginx.
-Configuration of port and connection details may become available in future.
+Run `pytf-server` with the `-h` or `--help` flag to see configuration options.

+The server requires access to a `resources` directory (structured as the default provided in this repository) and to an `archive` directory for storing old inactive jobs.
+Both of these can be configured with the `--resources` and `--archive` flags.

+For login details, a file containing comma-separated (with no whitespace) usernames and argon2 password hashes, one per line, is required via the `--users` flag.
+This should include an entry the special "worker" user, and can be generated with the provided `pytf-hash-users` tool.

 To remember user sessions, the server uses Redis, so it requires `redis-server` to be running.
-It also takes an input argument for a list of usernames and passwords, including the special "worker" user.
-It is assumed that user accounts only persist for the duration of a workshop, and that passwords will be changed between workshops.
+The address and port of the Redis server can be configured on the command line via the `--redis-ip` and `--redis-port` arguments.

 To start the server, including Redis:
 ```